House Style Guide

 General

-• Please use British or Canadian English.
-If you write in American English, please send your manuscript to another publisher, as we do not understand the rules of American English style.
+• We mostly use British or Canadian English.
+If you write in American English, it will be a lot harder for me to proofread as I don’t understand the rules of American English style.

 • In British English, use a single quote mark for colloquial expressions, and double quote marks for reported speech.